How to Cure a Phobia

 But unlike a computer icon, when you identify, and then manipulate that icon, by changing what it visually and spatially looks and feels like – it also changes the reaction you have.

-How to Guide to Treat Phobias – How it works!
+Guide to How to Cure a Phobia – How it works!

 The following process is adapted from the phobia treatment used in Neuro Linguistic programming (What is NLP?).
 This process focuses on first identifying your Phobic icon and the changing the characteristics on how you perceive it personally.
 The end result is very quickly a change in how your will experience your reaction to the real life phobia stimulus.